Lawmakers Wonder if Apple Uses Privacy for Anti-Competitive Behavior - The Mac Observer

-The head of the antitrust investigation into Big Tech, Rep. David N. Cicilline (R.I.) is concerned that Apple may be using its privacy measures to hide anti-competitive behavior (via Washington Post).
+The head of the antitrust investigation into Big Tech, Rep. David N. Cicilline (D-RI) is concerned that Apple may be using its privacy measures to hide anti-competitive behavior (via Washington Post).

 Privacy